Tensor Processing Unit: Edge TPU

 In July 2018, Google announced the Edge TPU.
 The Edge TPU is Google's purpose-built ASIC chip designed to run machine learning (ML) models for edge computing, meaning it is much smaller and consumes far less power compared to the TPUs hosted in Google datacenters (also known as Cloud TPUs).
 In January 2019, Google made the Edge TPU available to developers with a line of products under the Coral brand.
 The Edge TPU is capable of 4 trillion operations per second with 2 W of electrical power.

 The product offerings include a single-board computer (SBC), a system on module (SoM), a USB accessory, a mini PCI-e card, and an M.2 card.
 The SBC Coral Dev Board and Coral SoM both run Mendel Linux OS – a derivative of Debian.
 The USB, PCI-e, and M.2 products function as add-ons to existing computer systems, and support Debian-based Linux systems on x86-64 and ARM64 hosts (including Raspberry Pi).

 The machine learning runtime used to execute models on the Edge TPU is based on TensorFlow Lite.
 The Edge TPU is only capable of accelerating forward-pass operations, which means it's primarily useful for performing inferences (although it is possible to perform lightweight transfer learning on the Edge TPU).
 The Edge TPU also only supports 8-bit math, meaning that for a network to be compatible with the Edge TPU, it needs to either be trained using the TensorFlow quantization-aware training technique, or since late 2019 it's also possible to use post-training quantization.

 On November 12, 2019, Asus announced a pair of single-board computer (SBCs) featuring the Edge TPU.
 The Asus Tinker Edge T and Tinker Edge R Board designed for IoT and edge AI.
 The SBCs officially support Android and Debian operating systems.
 ASUS has also demonstrated a mini PC called Asus PN60T featuring the Edge TPU.

 On January 2, 2020, Google announced the Coral Accelerator Module and Coral Dev Board Mini, to be demonstrated at CES 2020 later the same month.
 The Coral Accelerator Module is a multi-chip module featuring the Edge TPU, PCIe and USB interfaces for easier integration.
-The Coral Dev Board Mini is a smaller SBC featuring the Coral Accelerator Module and MediaTek 8167s SoC.
+The Coral Dev Board Mini is a smaller single-board computer (SBC) featuring the Coral Accelerator Module and MediaTek 8167s SoC.

 Pixel Neural Core

 On October 15, 2019, Google announced the Pixel 4 smartphone, which contains an Edge TPU called the Pixel Neural Core.
-Google describe it as "customized to meet the requirements of key camera features in Pixel 4", using a neural network search that sacrifices some accuracy in favor of minimizing latency and power use.
+Google described it as "customized to meet the requirements of key camera features in Pixel 4", using a neural network search that sacrifices some accuracy in favor of minimizing latency and power use.